eltharion5/Getting-and-Cleaning-Data-Course-Project/README.md

   * Appropriately labels the data set with descriptive variable names.

   * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Practical information

+The  script takes the original files from the working directory.
+The script saves the data frame from step 5 in the working directory as "Question5.txt"